jokedst/CsvQuery/README.md

 -------
 This package as a whole is licensed under the GPL v3.
 See gpl-3.0.txt

-The CsharpSqlite code is licensed undet MIT license (as apparantly allowed by GPL v3 section 7).
+The CsharpSqlite code is licensed under MIT license (which is apparantly GPL v3 compatible).
 See CsharpSqlite\License-CsharpSqlite-MIT.txt

 Planned features